Some time ago, the AMP team announced that AMP was coming to email.

 After all, is it really that much of a hassle to open a new tab leading to a fully-equipped and interactive website?

-They also make the case that AMP for email is just another way for Google to control and insert itself into most aspects of the web experience, and that its motives are less than pure and not quite so user-focused.
+They also make the case that AMP is just another way for Google to control and insert itself into most aspects of the web experience and that its motives are less than pure and not quite so user-focused.
 As of now, Gmail is the only platform that supports amp email templates.

 Another possible drawback AMP could have is the loss of website traffic.
 AMP emails are essentially designed to eliminate the need to click through to a site, but many brands may feel the loss of those clicks.

-It also remains unclear how dynamic emails will change general drip email process.
+It also remains unclear how dynamic emails will change the general drip email process.

 For example, when someone completes an order on a website, they usually receive a series of emails from the brand: confirmation, shipping details, and status, arrival time, etc.